Rolando Villazón: Vocal surgery and return to the stage

-Between 2007 and 2009, Villazón cancelled many of his scheduled engagements in order to diagnose and remedy a persistent vocal issue.
-In May 2009, Rolando Villazón announced that he had to undergo surgery in order to remove a congenital cyst in one of his vocal cords.
+Between 2007 and 2009, Villazón cancelled a number of scheduled engagements in order to address a persistent vocal problem.
+In May 2009, he announced that he would undergo surgery to remove a congenital cyst from one of his vocal cords.

-After completing his rehabilitation, he returned to the stage in March 2010 singing Nemorino in L'elisir d'amore at the Vienna State Opera in March 2010, and then embarked on a series of recitals.
-In December 2012, he appeared as Rodolfo in La bohème at London's Royal Opera House, a role he first sang there in 2005.
+Following his rehabilitation, Villazón returned to the operatic stage in March 2010 as Nemorino in L'elisir d'amore at the Vienna State Opera and undertook a series of recitals.
+In December 2012, he appeared again as Rodolfo at the Royal Opera House, as in 2005.

-Beginning in 2010, Villazón has undertaken a number of Mozart tenor roles both in concert and in operatic performances, notably Don Ottavio in Mozart's Don Giovanni at the Festspiel Baden-Baden, the Royal Opera House and the Staatsoper Berlin, the role of Alessandro in Mozart's Il re pastore under William Christie at Zürich Opera House and the Salzburg Festival and Lucio Silla at the Salzburg Festival.
-His first all-Mozart solo album featuring the composer's concert arias for tenor was released in January 2014.
+From 2010 onward, Villazón undertook a number of tenor roles by Mozart in both concert and staged performances, including Don Ottavio in Don Giovanni at the Festspiel Baden-Baden, the Royal Opera House, and the Berlin State Opera; Alessandro in Il re pastore, conducted by William Christie at the Opernhaus Zürich and the Salzburg Festival; and the title role in Lucio Silla at the Salzburg Festival.
+His first all-Mozart solo album, featuring the composer's concert arias for tenor, was released in January 2014.

-2015 - Today
+2015–present

-Rolando Villazón continues to perform on the world's leading stages and has added numerous diverse roles to his repertoire in recent years.
-In 2016, he made his debut in Bohuslav Martinů's opera "Juliette ou la clé des songes" in a new production conducted by Daniel Barenboim at the Berlin State Opera.
-That year also sang his first highly acclaimed L'Orfeo, a role he sings in new productions at Semperoper Dresden and Santa Fe Opera in 2023.
+Villazón has continued to perform at major international opera houses and has expanded his repertoire.
+In 2016, he made his debut in Bohuslav Martinů's Juliette ou la clé des songes in a new production conducted by Daniel Barenboim at the Berlin State Opera.
+That year he performed the title role of Monteverdi's L'Orfeo first, a role he later performed in new productions at the Semperoper Dresden and the Santa Fe Opera in 2023.

-In 2017, he sang his first Ulisse in Claudio Monteverdi's opera Il ritorno d'Ulisse in patria in Paris.
-He made a further role debut as Pelléas in Claude Debussy's opera Pelléas et Mélisande (opera) in 2018, again conducted by Barenboim.
-In 2021, he returned to New York's Metropolitan Opera as Papageno.
-In 2022, Rolando Villazón made his internationally acclaimed debut as Loge in Richard Wagner's Das Rheingold at Berlin State Opera in a new production by Dmitri Tcherniakov and conducted by Christian Thielemann.
+In 2017, Villazón appeared first in the title role of Monteverdi's Il ritorno d'Ulisse in patria in Paris.
+In 2018 he first portrayed Pelléas in Debussy's Pelléas et Mélisande, again conducted by Barenboim.
+In 2021, he returned to the Metropolitan Opera as Papageno in The Magic Flute.
+In 2022, Villazón first performed in a Wagner role, as Loge in Das Rheingold at the Berlin State Opera in a new production by Dmitri Tcherniakov conducted by Christian Thielemann.

-In 2018, Rolando Villazón was named artistic director of the Mozart Week festival in Salzburg, and in 2021 of the International Mozarteum Foundation which organises it.
-His contract has been extended until 2028.
+In 2018, Villazón was appointed artistic director of Mozart Week in Salzburg, and in 2021 he became artistic director of the International Mozarteum Foundation, which organises the festival.
+His contract was extended until 2028.

+On May 18, 2026, he's set to star as Cervantes / Don Quxiote in Man of La Mancha in concert at the Vivian Beaumont Theater.

-Stage Direction
+Stage direction

-He made his debut as a stage director with a new production of Werther at the Opéra de Lyon in January 2011.
-Since then, he has directed L'elisir d'amore at Festspielhaus Baden-Baden (2012) and Oper Leipzig (2019), Viva la Mamma at Vienna Volksoper (2015), La rondine at Deutsche Oper Berlin (2015), La traviata at Festspielhaus Baden-Baden (2015), Die Fledermaus at Deutsche Oper Berlin (2018), La sonnambula at Théâtre des Champs-Élysées (2021) and The Barber of Seville at the Salzburg Festival (2022).
+Villazón made his debut as a stage director with a new production of Massenet's Werther at the Opéra de Lyon in January 2011.
+He directed L'elisir d'amore at Festspielhaus Baden-Baden (2012) and Oper Leipzig (2019), Donizetti's Viva la Mamma at the Vienna Volksoper (2015), Puccini's La rondine at Deutsche Oper Berlin (2015), La traviata at Festspielhaus Baden-Baden (2015), Die Fledermaus by J. Strauss at Deutsche Oper Berlin (2018), Bellini's La sonnambula at Théâtre des Champs-Élysées (2021) and Rossini's Il barbiere di Siviglia at the Salzburg Festival (2022).